-The aims of the Geography course are to develop and apply the fundamental building blocks of geographical knowledge and establish geographical understanding of places, environments and processes.
-The course is designed to actively engage students in the process of enquiry, to equip them with the lifelong skills of observation, investigation, analytical thought and debate, that is, to think and study like a geographer and to develop as effective independent learners with critically reflective and enquiring minds.
-Over the duration of the course students come to realise the relevance of geographic concepts to our changing world and develop a framework of spatial awareness in which to appreciate the importance of places and the environment on both a local and global scale.
-As well as developing literacy skills through the construction of evidence-based arguments, students also get the opportunity to apply this knowledge by undertaking fieldwork that includes the collection of both primary and secondary data, presentation, analysis and the drawing of conclusions.
-Fundamentally, students should finish the two-year course with an appreciation of the different views of, and attitudes to, the world, its environment and its issues.
+The aim of the GCSE Geography course is to develop the fundamental building blocks of geographical knowledge and establish a geographical understanding of places, environments, and processes.
+The course is designed to actively engage students in the process of enquiry and to equip them with the lifelong skills of observation, investigation, analytical thought and debate.
+Over the duration of the course students come to realise the relevance of geographic concepts to our ever-changing world, both at a local and global scale.
+Students also get the opportunity to apply this knowledge by undertaking fieldwork which includes the collection of both primary and secondary data, presenting and analysing that data, and drawing conclusions.

-The course develops knowledge and understanding of the Natural Environment which involves studying Hazardous Environments and River Environments.
-The People and their Environment element looks into Urban Environments and Economic Activity and Energy.
-There is also a question on Global Issues where students study Development and Human Welfare.
-Finally, students will be asked to answer questions on the various fieldwork investigations that they have completed over the course of the two years.
-This is a compulsory part of the course and there will be several days of fieldwork to support this.
+The course develops knowledge and understanding of Physical Geography through studying Hazardous Environments and River Environments.
+The Human Geography element focuses on Urban Environments and Economic Activity and Energy.
+There is also a topic on Global Issues in which students study Development and Human Welfare.
+Finally, students will be asked to answer questions on the fieldwork investigations that they have completed; this is a compulsory part of the course and there will be two days of fieldwork to support it.